-If the outboard is submerged, immediately take it to a Coleman service center, otherwise some corrosion may begin almost immediately.
+If the outboard is submerged, immediately take it to a dealer.
+Otherwise some corrosion may begin almost immediately.

 - 1. Thoroughly wash away contaminants with fresh water. - 2.
-Remove the spark plug(s), then face the spark plug hole downward to allow any mud, or contaminants to drain.

-3. Drain the fuel from the carburetor, fuel filter, and fuel line.
+Remove the spark plug(s), then face the spark plug hole downward to allow any mud, or contaminants to drain. - 3.
+Drain the fuel from the carburetor, fuel filter, and fuel line.
 Drain the engine oil completely.